 IOUs refer to all members of IOU staff working on different aspects of energy programs, including IOU staff focused on programs, policy, engineering and technical review, and evaluation.

+Program Administrators includes IOUs as other program administrators, including members from the CCAs and/or RENs.

 Implementers refer to any non-IOU parties who identify and implement energy efficiency projects.
 This includes parties who contract with the IOUs or other program administrators to identify and implement energy efficiency projects and those who implement third-party programs.
-We include the California Energy Efficiency and Demand Management Council (CEDMC), an organization of energy efficiency contractors in California, in this group.
+We include the California Energy Efficiency and Demand Management Council (CEDMC), a statewide trade association of non-utility companies that provide energy efficiency, demand response and data analytics products and services, in this group.

-CPUC staff, or Staff, refers to all members of CPUC staff (except ORA) and consultants to the CPUC.
-Active staff include members of the ex ante review (EAR) team and other Energy Division staff engaged in custom program activity.
+CPUC staff, or Staff, refers to members of CPUC staff (except ORA and ex post reviewers) and consultants to the CPUC.
+Participating staff include members of the ex ante review (EAR) team, members of the ex post review team, technical advisors, and other Energy Division staff engaged in custom program activity.

 ORA refers to the Office of Ratepayer Advocates.